datwelk/RDRIntermediateTarget/README.md

 It enables you to create `NSTimer`, `NSThread` and `CADisplayLink` objects without having to worry about retain cycles.

 # How does it work
+Internally a `RDRIntermediateTarget` object keeps a weak reference to the actual target (your `UIViewController` for example) and stores the selector that will have to be called on the actual target.
+It then forwards all invocations of this selector, originated by the `NSTimer`, `NSThread` or `CADisplayLink`, to the actual target.

 # How to use
 Note that the `RDRIntermediateTarget` is not retained!
 Check out the sample project to learn more.